Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Private sector bribery is now codified as an offence in the Criminal Code.
 The newly introduced penal provisions are generally categorised as public offences; only in minor cases will an injured party’s complaint continue to be a requirement for prosecution.
 In addition to the codification of new offences in the private sector, broader provisions have been introduced regarding the bribery of public officials.
 Going forward, bribery will also constitute a criminal offence in cases where a bribe has been paid not to a public official, but to a third party, such as a sports association.

-It remains to be seen what practical impact the recent legislative changes will have on the prosecution of private sector bribery in Switzerland.
+As per to date, there is still no case law available with regard to the newly introduced bribery provisions and it remains to be seen what practical impact the recent legislative changes will have on the prosecution of private sector bribery in Switzerland.

 While the Office of the Attorney General investigates bribery offences that are subject to federal jurisdiction, all other bribery investigations are handled by the relevant cantonal law enforcement authorities.

 What are the key legislative and regulatory provisions relating to bribery and corruption in your jurisdiction?

 The offences of bribery of public officials and bribery in the private sector are codified in the Criminal Code (Articles 322ter and 322decies).
 The offence of private commercial bribery in the context of the distortion of competition is codified in Article 4a of the Act against Unfair Practices.

 What international anti-corruption conventions apply in your jurisdiction?